11 Things You Need To Know About CBD Isolate - Number 5 will amaze you!

 1. What is CBD Isolate?

-CBD isolate is the pure extraction of cannabidiol from a hemp plant.
+CBD isolate, then, is the pure extraction of cannabidiol from a hemp plant.
 THC, terpenes (chemical compound responsible for taste and aroma of cannabis), other cannabinoids such as CBN, and plant matter are all removed.
-The result?
+The result of this extraction process?
 A pure crystalline or powder extract of pure cannabidiol with CBD levels ranging from 95-99% purity.

 There are two different types of cannabis plants CBD is found in:

-- Hemp plants - contains less than 3% THC (most CBD products are derived from the hemp plant due to its low THC content)
+- Hemp plants - contains less than 3% THC (most cannabinoid products are derived from the hemp plant due to its low THC content)

 2. Healing Properties of CBD and CBD Isolate